theHostileNegotiator/KWBandage/PatchNotes.md

 	* Changed OCL to spawn MOK Avatar
 4. Flame weapon particle effects would still be used when EMPed
 	* Added new state to disable particle effects when EMPed
+5. Damaged Textures are inconsistent with the base texture with some elements being outdated
+	* Adjusted Damaged Textures to better match the base texture
 #### Purifier
 1. Will randomly play Avatar voice sounds.
 (This is due to inheriting NOD Avatar and not removing sounds)
 	* Removed Avatar sound